xuyi123454321/ustc_mis_export/README.md

 But I may not have the time.
 Therefore, fork and pull request are welcome.

+## Usage

+**Python Environment Required !!!**

+1. Please login into mis.ustc.edu.cn and achieve JSESSIONID from webpage cookies
+2. Run the scipt in a terminal
+3. Input the JESSIONID you just copied
+4. Wait for the excel to appear in the same directory as you run the scipt

 ## Requirements ( It's just my working environment )
 python 3.6.2
 urllib 1.22